mypappa/morethanai/README.md

 **Davinci:** a name that OpenAI has given to SPECIFIC configurations of their language models (a very capable and large variation) e.g. GPT-3 and GPT-4 are having these configurations.

+**Replit:** is an online IDE = interface for editing a file system.
+It is online and thus all files (systems) are in the cloud.

 <br>

 #### We installed: